Koh Jum - An Island A World Away

 How To Get To Koh Jum?

-Getting to Koh Jum from the islands:
+Getting to Koh Jum from the Thai islands:

-All of the major ferry companies that run up and down the western coast of Thailand will stop at Koh Jum if instructed too.
-Just book your tickets online via 12Go (LINK) or in person with an island travel agent or your accommodation.
+All of the major ferry companies that run up and down the western coast of Thailand will stop at Koh Jum if instructed to.

 Getting to Koh Jum from the mainland:

 The easiest way to get to Koh Jum from the mainland is from Krabi town.
 There used to be a direct ferry from the main town pier so first check if this has resumed!
-If not, it shouldn’t be an expensive transfer to get on a Songtheaw or taxi from Krabi town to Laem Kruat pier.
+If not, it shouldn’t be an expensive transfer to get on a Songtheaw or taxi from Krabi town to Laem Kruat pier

 Produce, gas canisters and boxes are pilled high on the ferry to Koh Jum